 - Microsoft Video 1

 - On2 VP3, VP5, VP6, VP6-E, VP6-S, VP7, VP8, VP9

 - Perian collection of codecs (Microsoft MPEG-4, DivX, 3ivx, VP6, VP3 and others)

 - Planar RGB

 - QuickTime files encoded using still image formats (SGI, TGA, PNG and others)

 - Xiph.org's Theora Video

-Convert legacy media not contained in an iMovie library
+Convert incompatible media not contained in an iMovie library

-To convert a legacy media file, open it with QuickTime Player (version 10.0 and later), then save a copy with a new name.
-Versions of macOS after macOS Mojave won't support this method.
+To convert an incompatible media file, open it with QuickTime Player (version 10.0 and later) in macOS Mojave or earlier, then save a copy with a new name.
+This method isn't supported in macOS Catalina.